 This is a new and challenging area for helping professionals.
-Therape-mail offers an opportunity for us to use our skills to help people who might not otherwise be able or willing to access our services.
-This article has addressed two of the major concerns that have been brought up by professionals when discussing online therapy.
+Therap-e-mail offers an opportunity for us to use our skills to help people who might not otherwise be able or willing to access our services.
+This paper has addressed two of the major concerns that have been brought up by professionals when discussing on-line therapy.
 It has also focused on five significant advantages of therap-e-mail.
 The newness of this area demands that we approach it with tentativeness and with humility.
 We must be sure that our ethics come before all other concerns.
-We hope that this article helps to open up space for a discussion of the possibility of genuine, ethical, impactful therapy being done online.
+We hope that this paper helps to open up space for a discussion of the possibility of genuine, ethical, impactful therapy being done on-line.